Yurik72/ESPHap/README.md

 const float factor=14.0;//to be calibrated with your MQ135

-Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site.
+Those sketch as well includes advanced feathures:
+-  Web File Manager
+- OTA
+- Built-in web site
+- Sending data to ThingSpeak

 Build instruction the same as for sketches avove.